-On December 2, 2021, the SEC adopted rules (the "Final Rules") to implement the Holding Foreign Companies Accountable Act (the "HFCAA"), which became law on December 18, 2020.
-The HFCAA requires the SEC to prohibit the securities of any "covered issuer" from being traded on any of the U.S. securities exchanges, including the New York Stock Exchange, or traded "over-the-counter," if the auditor of the covered issuer's financial statements is not subject to Public Company Accounting Oversight Board ("PCAOB") inspection for three consecutive years, beginning in 2021.
+On December 2, 2021, the U.S. Securities and Exchange Commission (the "SEC") adopted rules (the "Final Rules") to implement the Holding Foreign Companies Accountable Act (the "HFCAA"), which became law on December 18, 2020.
+The HFCAA requires the SEC to prohibit the securities of any "covered issuer" from being traded on any of the U.S. securities exchanges, including the New York Stock Exchange (or "NYSE") 1, or traded "over-the-counter," if the auditor of the covered issuer's financial statements is not subject to Public Company Accounting Oversight Board ("PCAOB") inspection for three consecutive years, beginning in 2021.
 The Consolidated Appropriations Act, 2023, which became law on December 29, 2022, reduced the number of consecutive non-inspection years required to trigger the trading prohibition under the HFCAA from three years to two.